A full and comprehensive guide on DialogFlow: how to use it and how to integrate your logic in your chatbot.

 “Can you give me the recipe of a cocktail without alcohol ?

 - Sure thing.
 I found a cocktail named ‘Virgin Mojito’.
-Would you like me to read you the recipe or do you want to modify your search ?
+Would you like me to

 - Show me something with alcohol instead.”